 “And to me this is very flawed because paternal depression is a very relevant thing, and one in four men experience effects of post-partum mental issues because they’re also up at night and they’re also trying to take an active role and don’t know if they’re doing it right.”

 After posting in multiple Facebook groups in the area to see if local dads would be interested in attending an event like this, Stevenson said she received an overwhelming response.
-She said she is excited to be able to partner with Bad Tattoo for this event, and the $35 ticket price will include a free beer from the brewery and buffet-style food.
+She said she is excited to be able to partner with Bad Tattoo for this event, and the $35 ticket price will include a beer from the brewery and buffet-style food.

-Pending the turnout, Stevenson hopes to make the Beers & Bubs Connect Penticton a monthly event that could address a new topic of choice each time.
+Pending the turnout, Stevenson hopes to make the Beers and Bubs Connect Penticton a monthly event that could address a new topic of choice each time.
 Tickets are available online in advance on eventbrite.com or at the door on the day of.